operator-framework/operator-sdk/doc/user/client.md

 ### Non-default Client

-An operator developer may wish to create their own Client with different read/write optimzations, for example. controller-runtime provides a [constructor][doc-client-constr] for Clients:
+An operator developer may wish to create their own Client that serves read requests(Get List) from the API server instead of the cache, for example. controller-runtime provides a [constructor][code-client-constr] for Clients:

 ```Go
 // New returns a new Client using the provided config and Options.
 func New(config *rest.Config, options client.Options) (client.Client, error)
 ```

 Creating a new Client is not usually necessary nor advised, as the default Client is sufficient for most use cases.
-One reason to create a custom Client is for writing tests, a situation that might require a mock Client. controller-runtime provides a [fake Client][doc-client-fake] package for this purpose.

 ### Reconcile and the Client API

-A Reconciler implements the [`reconcile.Reconciler`][doc-reconcile-reconciler] interface, which exposes the Reconcile method.
+A Reconciler implements the [`reconcile.Reconciler`][code-reconcile-reconciler] interface, which exposes the Reconcile method.
 Reconcilers are added to a corresponding Controller for a Kind; Reconcile is called in response to cluster or external Events, with a `reconcile.Request` object argument, to read and write cluster state by the Controller, and returns a `reconcile.Result`.
 SDK Reconcilers have access to a Client in order to make k8s API calls.

 **Note**: For those familiar with the SDK's old project structure, Reconcile replaces [Handle][doc-osdk-handle].